How to draw metal

 1. Use shading and highlights: Start by shading the areas where the light doesn’t hit directly.
 This will create the illusion of depth.
 Then, add highlights to the areas where the light is most intense.
 This contrast between light and shadow will bring your metal object to life.

-See also How to play bingo lingo
+See also How to balance radiator system

 2. Add reflective elements: Metal is highly reflective, so adding reflections and glares can greatly enhance the texture and realism.
 Reflect light sources and nearby objects on the metal surface to mimic the reflection properties of metal.